Doing Business in Ecuador

 Exporting to Ecuador

-President Obama announced the National Export Initiative (NEI) two years ago, with the goal of doubling exports by 2014.
+President Obama announced the National Export Initiative (NEI) in 2010, with the goal of doubling exports by 2014.
 U.S. embassies are committed to supporting U.S. companies to start exporting or grow their exports to Ecuador.
 In this section, you’ll find a quick description of Ecuador as an export market and some suggestions for getting started.

 For more information on the National Export Initiative, visit http://www.export.gov.